Appendix B — Multiservice Codes Applicable to Flight Test

 TERMINATE◬ {D} [A/A] In training, cease local engagement without affecting the overall exercise.

 ◬BE CAREFUL TO CLEARLY DEFINE USE WHEN FLIGHT TERMINATION SYSTEMS ARE EMPLOYED!!!
+Consider CEASE TEST as an alternative

 TUMBLEWEED {I + R} I have limited situational awareness (i.e., NO JOY, BLIND), and I request information.
 HELP!!
 Can be used to indicate extreme disorientation.